JosephIsharufe/DS-Portfolio/README.md

 # Data scientist
 Hello i'm Isharufe Joseph Efeoghene - a Data Scientist and Ai Enthusiast Passionate about predictive analytics, applied machine learning, and building practical tools that solve real problems for every day businesses especially in the retail sector.
-I started with Waveccessories, solving my own business problems, and now I create solutions with Python, ML, NLP.
+My interest in this field began with Waveccessories my own online store, solving my own business problems, and now I create solutions that benefits everyone using my knowledge in Python, Machine Learning & NLP.

 # Education
 Computer Science, BSC.